Christina Dodwell: Life

-Altogether, by 1997 she had visited some eighty different countries.
+Altogether, by 1997 she had visited some eighty countries.
 Together with Delia Akeley, Mary Kingsley, Florence Baker, and Alexine Tinne, she was one of the five subjects of a book by Margo McLoone published that year, Women explorers in Africa (1997).

 In 1990, she was appointed as an Attaché at the London Consulate of the Republic of Madagascar, continuing with this until 2005.
 In 1995 she established a charity called the Dodwell Trust, to help Madagascar's people, chiefly in the areas of education, family health, and sustainable development.

 Dodwell's nine books have been translated into five other languages.
 She has also made three television films and more than forty radio documentaries for BBC Radio 4, has lectured at the Royal Geographical Society, London, the Royal Scottish Geographical Society, Edinburgh, the Smithsonian Institution, Washington, D.C., and the Explorers Club of New York City.
 Her three television films for the BBC are River Journey – Waghi (1984, BAFTA award), Black Pearls of Polynesia (1991) and African Footsteps – Madagascar (1996).

 She married Stephen Hobbs in 1991.
 In 1994, she was reported to own a flat in London and a small farm in Oxfordshire, but said that her ideal home was a timber house without electricity in the Valley of Geysers, Kamchatka, belonging to a bear-tracker she had met there in 1992.
 In 2009, she made a documentary for BBC Radio 4 on indigenous culture in Ethiopia.
 After her husband's death, she explored living with her widowed sister in Gloucestershire, appearing in an episode of the BBC's "Escape to the Country."
 She now lives on a farm, but still spends much of her time in Africa.